TARRANT COUNTY ISSUES A BAN ON OUTDOOR BURNING

 The severe drought conditions in unincorporated areas of Tarrant County have prompted the Tarrant County Fire Marshal to request the ban on outdoor burning to protect lives and properties of Tarrant County residents.
 The Texas A&M Forest Service supports the request for an outdoor burning ban.

 A violation of the Court Order prohibiting outdoor burning is a Class C Misdemeanor with a fine up to $500.

-For residents in rural areas, Fire Marshal Randy Renois recommends keeping a perimeter of approximately 30 feet mowed around homes and outbuildings to prevent a fire from reaching those structures.
+For residents in rural areas, Renois recommends keeping an area of approximately 30 feet mowed around homes and outbuildings to prevent a fire from reaching those structures.

 Residents should also remove unwanted combustible debris and vegetation away from their homes and be sure to keep water hoses accessible in the event a small fire starts.

-“We encourage all Tarrant County residents to take these precautions and be safe during this time of extreme drought conditions,” Renois said.
+“We encourage all Tarrant County residents to take these precautions and be safe over the holiday weekend,”

 Tarrant County Fire Marshal

 News release date: June 28, 2022